gleisonsdm/Kuifje-Documentation/Chapter 01/Geometric.md

 # The truncated geometric distribution

-The geometric distribution assings the number Y = X − 1 of failures before the first success, supported on a set of integer values.
+The geometric distribution assigns the number Y = X − 1 of failures before the first success, supported on a set of integer values.

 Pr(X = k) = (1 - p)<sup>(k - 1)</sup>p